imbrem/old-isotope-semantics/galop24/slides.typ

   = Future Work
   #line-by-line[
     - Names are not (nicely) compositional
-    - `where` construction is too complex; makes weakening and substitution hard
+    - `where` construction is too complex
-    - Want to support _regions_ to be able to reason about MLIR ]
+    - Want to support _regions_ to be able to reason about MLIR
+    - Want to formalize `isotope` in Lean
+  ]
 ]